Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Toss the plant

-Sometimes, the best way to get rid of spider mites is to just toss the plant.
-If the plant is really struggling or has a really bad infestation, it may be time to just toss it in the garbage.
+If the plant is really struggling or has a really bad infestation, it may be time just to toss it in the garbage.

 If you decide you don’t want to deal with the plant that has spider mites, place the plant, dirt and all, in a garbage bag and take it outside immediately.
-If you don’t care about the pot, toss that too.

-Keep in mind that spider mites could still be in your home even if you get rid of the infested plant.
 Be sure to check your other plants and take steps to prevent them from being infested.

 The best way to get rid of spider mites is to prevent them from infesting your plants in the first place.

 When you bring a new plant home, it’s best to quarantine it for a few weeks.
-This will help to prevent any pests or diseases from spreading to your other plants.

 To properly quarantine a plant, put it in a separate room away from your other plants.
-Inspect the plant thoroughly and if you see any spider mites, take steps to get rid of them immediately.

 After a few weeks, if the plant is still spider mite free, you can then add it to your collection.

-Proper watering and humidity
+Proper Watering and Humidity

-Increasing the humidity around your plants will also reduce the chances of getting a spider mite infestation.
-You can do this by misting them with water or using a humidifier near your plants.
+Increasing the humidity around your plants can also reduce the chances of getting a spider mite infestation.

 Systemic miticide for spider mites